Sit Back Relax & Listen

 The compounds have a quite a strong smell which protects the plants by putting off the plant-eaters.
 Terpenes are also known as terpenoids (or isoprenoids) which are modified, containing additional groups which usually contain oxygen.
 Perfume and food additives contain synthetically made terpenes.
 Completely natural in structure and safe for the body.
 In fact, the body uses the terpenoid Vitamin A to maintain health, particularly for eyesight.

 How Do Terpenes Work With Cannabinoids?

 There are many types of terpene which coexist with cannabinoids like CBD, and like CBD they are not psychoactive.
-They can have however a therapeutic effect which is why different ones are used in day oils and night oils.
+They can have however an effect which is why different ones are used in day oils and night oils.
 Terpenes interact with the body’s endocannabinoid system helping cannabinoids enter the bloodstream in a process called the ‘entourage effect’.
 The Cannabinoids being naturally absorbed into the body but Myrcene, for example, increases the permeability of cells which means that cannabinoids can be absorbed more quickly.

 What is the Entourage Effect?

 Discovered by S. Ben-Shabat in 1998, The Entourage Effect is a proposed mechanism by which non-psychoactive components of cannabis.
 These include terpenes and CBD which mitigate some of the negative effects of THC in the plant.
 Myrcene, which is also a component of hops, could be responsible for the sedative effects of certain strains of cannabis.
 These effects are normally associated with the Indica strain which is why they are used in oils designed to promote relaxation.

 As with most research surrounding CBD the effect is still subject to some conjecture as the study is still in its infancy.